Georgia vs. Missouri NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Georgia and its opponents have combined for 59.5 points -- this matchup's point total -- just two times this year.
+- Georgia and its opponents have scored at least 59 points only two times this year.

+- Missouri's games have gone over 59 points in six of eight chances this season.

+- The combined points per game average of the two teams, 72.7, is 13.7 points more than Saturday's over/under.

-- Saturday's over/under is 13.2 points lower than the two team's combined 72.7 points per game average.
+- This contest's over/under is 16.4 points more than the 42.6 these two squads combine to allow per game this season.

-- These two squads combine to surrender 42.6 points per game, 16.9 fewer than this contest's over/under.

 Georgia Stats and Trends

-- Georgia has played eight games, with six wins against the spread.

-- Georgia's games this year have hit the over on three of eight set point totals (37.5%).
+- Georgia's games this year have eclipsed the over/under three times in eight opportunities (37.5%).

-- When Georgia records more than 36.0 points, it is 3-1 against the spread and 4-0 overall.
+- Georgia is 3-1 against the spread and 4-0 overall in games when it records more than 36 points.

 - This year, the Bulldogs have 10 turnovers, one fewer than the Tigers have takeaways (11).